-Don't make the same mistake twice: Spanish philosopher George Santayana said, "Those who cannot remember the past are condemned to repeat it" and Albert Einstein said, "Insanity is doing the same thing over and over again and expecting different results." if we cannot remember our past mistakes and avoid them, we are simply going to make the same mistakes again.
+Don't make the same mistake twice: Spanish philosopher George Santayana said, "Those who cannot remember the past are condemned to repeat it.”
+Albert Einstein said, "Insanity is doing the same thing over and over again and expecting different results." if we cannot remember our past mistakes and avoid them, we are simply going to make the same mistakes again.
 Documenting lessons learned, circulating them, and revisiting them will help ensure we do not repeat mistakes on our projects.
 And at the same time, those things that were done right will be remembered and done again.

 Improve your project management maturity: As projects and project management practices improve, your organization will reach new levels of project maturity.
-Unfortunately research by Jim Pennypacker and Kevin Grant shows that about two-thirds of all organization perform at level 1 or 2 on a 5-level maturity scale.
+Unfortunately, research by Jim Pennypacker and Kevin Grant shows that about two-thirds of all organizations perform at level 1 or 2 on a 5-level maturity scale.
 And yet, PMI's Pulse of the Profession 2016 has shown that projects are two and a half times more successful when proven project management practices are used.
 Use lessons learned to drive your project management maturity growth and continuous improvement.